emrecoerek/zebrafish_project/content/authors/admin/_index.md

 In July 2015, I graduated with a Master's degree from the University of Basel in Switzerland in "Toxicology".
 My Master's thesis I accomplished for 10 months at Novartis AG in Basel in Preclinical safety about the renal biomarker Kidney injury molecule-1 (KIM-1).
 The title of my thesis was “Spatial and temporal patterns of KIM-1 induction in toxic kidney injury in rats”.

 In June 2016, after a one year break with travelling, I joined the research group of Prof. Dr. Jörg Huwyler in Pharmaceutical Technology at the University of Basel as a Ph.D. candidate.
 My research was focused on nanoparticles for drug delivery and imaging/theranostics.
 At the same time I was also involved in the EU Horizon 2020 project called "NanoREG II" for development and implementation of nanoparticle grouping and Safe-by-design approaches within regulatory frameworks together with the Swiss Centre for Applied Human Toxicology (SCAHT).
 In May 2020, I finished my Ph.D.
-(Dr. phil. des.) and in September 2020 I will start working as a regulatory toxicologist at the SCAHT on a very interesting project about "succinate dehydrogenase inhibitors".
+(Dr. phil. des.) and since September 2020 I am working as a regulatory toxicologist at the Swiss Centre for Applied Human Toxicology [(SCAHT)](https://www.scaht.org/de/) on a project about "succinate dehydrogenase inhibitors (SDHIs)".